 - This helps SMS providers like Tatango, who have made it a focus of their business and operations to have a solid understanding of the Telephone Consumer Protection Act.
 Brands that see the value in SMS marketing will want to partner with providers like Tatango that have done their homework and are knowledgeable about the rules and regulations.

 - This isn’t going to be a $250M settlement, these types of lawsuits are always settled before actually going to trial, and I don’t see any reason why this one wouldn’t either.
 How much though?
-That’s hard to say as they didn’t disclose the amount of people that received the messages.
+That’s hard to say as they didn’t disclose the number of people that received the messages.

 - I did a search for “OnTime4U” and couldn’t find any SMS provider that is still in business under this name.
 Thankfully these types of lawsuits always weed out the bad characters in our industry.
 I wonder how long it will take for TextMarks to go out of business after their most recent lawsuit…